MiquelMarinoEspinosa/Bowling-Game-Kata-PHP/README.md

                 - Refactor `Frame` add `safe guards early returns` at `isSpare` and `isStrike` methods
                 - Refactor `Game` extract `lastExtraFrame` set condition into a method
                 - Refactor `Game` simplify `isRolleAllowed` method conditions
+        - Implements when 11th `frame` with `strike` at the last frame, should allow three more `roll`
+            - `RED`: failing tests should throw an exception at the `third` roll at the last `frame` when `strike` has been already processed.
+Expecting no error thrown
+            - `GREEN`: The error is already thrown :) Even though is against TDD principle, for the sake of clarity, the test would be kept it.
+This would allow a final round of refactor |:D